Sanderson Green LLP (company number OC340341) (“we”) are committed to respecting and protecting your privacy.

 We may use the information that you directly provide to us in the following ways:

-- We may use your name, email address and postal address to provide you with information, you have requested from us, respond to inquiries or requests from you, communicate with you in relation to those inquiries or requests and arranging visits to your property by our staff.
-Our legal basis for this use is our legitimate interests, namely carrying out activities in the course of ourbusiness in response to customer inquiries or requests.
+● We may use your name, email address and postal address to provide you with information, you have requested from us, respond to enquiries or requests from you, communicate with you in relation to those enquiries or requests and arranging visits to your property by our staff.
+Our legal basis for this use is our legitimate interests, namely carrying out activities in the course of our business in response to customer enquiries or requests.

 We may use the information that we automatically collect using technical means through our website to:

 ● Measure or understand the effectiveness of our own advertising activity.
 Our legal basis for this use is our legitimate interests, namely improving the relevancy of our advertising.

 ● Measure or understand the effectiveness of our marketing emails.
 That derives from out contact list held on our websites, Jupix software, CRM database and paper files.
 Our legal basis for this use is consent.

 We may analyse the personal information we collect directly from you and obtain using automated technical means to create a profile of your interests and preferences so that we can contact you with information relevant to you (if you have chosen to receive marketing communications from us).
 We may make use of additional information about you when it is available from external sources to help us do this effectively.
 These sources include AMC( Part of Lloyds Bank) and social media such as Facebook and Instagram.